chalhon97/R-Personal-Project/README.md

 # R-Personal-Project
 Exploring Relationship Between Political Affiliation and Income

-This code is for viewing purposes only and may not be reproduced or used without the owners permission.
+All code and written analysis is for viewing purposes only and may not be reproduced or used without the owners permission.